OpenChirp/math-evaluate-service/README.md

   one level deep.
 This is because we must use them as variable names in an expressions.
 Since "/" maps to divide, we cannot express hierarchical transducer names.
+* We allow one type of immediate loop, where the output topic is one of the input variable names.
+This allows for things like incrementing transducers on events.
+  This kind of immediate loop is detected and handled removing the input variable(which matches the output topic) from the list of transducers capable of triggering a reevaluation.